LynnDelaere/QuestionnaireGame/README.md

 * Include buttons for category and difficulty so the user can choose the desired questions
 * Include buttons so the amount of questions can be increased or decreased
 * Making sure that regardless the length of the incoming text it all fits the template
-* Add a scoreboard at the end of the game
+* Make a full scoreboard at the end of the quiz that stores the highscore of players
+* Implement own questions when there is no internet connection